California Alcohol and Drug Use Statistics

 One of every four 11th graders admitted to driving after drinking alcohol

 Cost of Drug Rehab in Stockton

 The cost of rehab will depend on the type of treatment you need, where you’ll stay during rehab, what your other costs of living will be aside from treatment, and what type of center you choose.

 Some high-end rehabs will be more expensive, as they grant access to luxury amenities like pools and day spas with a masseuse on staff, and more technologically advanced treatments than talk therapy.
 Whatever your preferences and financial status, programs with a range of treatments and settings are available in Stockton.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) provides block grants to areas to facilitate low-income rehab programs, as well as other federal ad private agencies.
 Several rehab centers in and around Stockton offer rehab programs to people who can’t afford private rehab, need access to alternative payment options, or are undocumented residents without access to insurance.

-If you need help finding a low-cost alcohol and drug rehab in Stockton, give us a call at (800) 662-HELP (4357) any time to talk about the agencies there and what program you might be available to help you.
+If you need help finding a low-cost alcohol and drug rehab in Stockton, give us a call at 800-926-9037 (Who Answers?) any time to talk about the agencies there and what program you might be available to help you.